OlympusDAO/olympus-protocol-metrics-subgraph/docs/robinhood-mellow-integration.md

 There is no pre-existing position or request requiring seeding.
 This integration makes no claim about earlier Robinhood treasury history.
 Any future expansion to an earlier holding must move the baseline and reconcile initial queue state.
-Robinhood is included in missing-chain coverage only from 2026-09-17 onward.
+The chain config start block controls Robinhood snapshot registration; no separate coverage-date calendar is maintained. `chainsMissing` lists all configured chains without a snapshot, including Robinhood on historical dates.
 Legacy cross-chain-complete semantics (Ethereum + Arbitrum) are preserved.
+Strict `all_chains` publication bounds require all seven chains, so historical dates before Robinhood indexing do not qualify for that mode.
+Default `cross_chain` bounds retain the existing Ethereum + Arbitrum rule.

 The measured 1,000-block interval ending at the baseline was 101 seconds.
 A 288,000-block snapshot interval targets roughly eight hours at 0.1s/block.